30 x 7 = 210 minutes or 3.5 hours a week.

 If that’s the case, cut out excess from your life.
 Excess or lack of any of the above uses of time may not be good.

 Find out what you’re doing too much of and cut some time out of it.
-There’s always enough hours in the day.
+There are always enough hours in the day.
 It’s a matter of setting your priorities and intentions straight.

 What if you still don’t have enough time?